Hi, I’m Michael S. Chimenti.

 — Ways to save time in your daily research tasks by taking advantage of automation and scripting

-I live in Iowa City with my wife and daughter.
-We enjoy going to nearby parks, going downtown on the weekends, and getting donuts on weekend mornings.
-I also love to play music and I’m an avid student of jazz saxophone.
+I live in Iowa City with my wife and children.
+We enjoy going to the parks, going downtown on the weekends, and visiting family.
+I also love to ride mountain bikes and play jazz saxophone.

 Please feel free to contact me through my Linkedin page or through my University of Iowa email (publicly available through a google search).